OKGabor/twitter_reply_bot/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Disclaimer
 This bot is for educational purposes.
-Ensure you have the right to promote the mentioned website and that your use complies with all relevant terms of service and laws.
+Ensure that your use complies with all relevant terms of service and laws.